 All US states require brokerage firms and financial institutions to report unclaimed or abandoned accounts.
 Before the account can be considered unclaimed or abandoned, the brokerage firm or financial institution must make a diligent effort to locate the owner.
 If they are unsuccessful in their attempt, they must report it to the state where the account is held.
 The state then claims the account through the process of escheatment.
+Although there are no USA wide figures for the value of escheated funds, individual state records reveal a wealth of unclaimed assets.
+As of December 2020, New York State holds $16.5 billion in unclaimed funds, $8 million of which is for one estate, and South Dakota currently reports a further $600 million.

 The escheatment process takes place when a US account becomes dormant for a period of time specified by state law, typically between three to five years.
 At that point, the ‘personal property’ is transferred to the appropriate State Comptroller’s Office and usually liquidated.
-So a claim for escheated assets becomes a claim for cash monies, held by the state.
+Therefore, a claim for escheated assets becomes a claim for cash monies, held by the state.

 The main states that escheat assets are Delaware, New York, Dakota and Arizona.
 Many US companies are incorporated in Delaware so we most frequently deal with the Delaware Comptroller’s Office.
+If you think an estate may have escheated assets, Title Research is able to identify the state to which assets have escheated.

 Title Research assists Solicitors in the resolution of complex estate administration cases and we often find that US shareholdings have been escheated.
 Around 20% of cases where we are verifying, transferring or selling US assets feature escheated shares.
-In this article, we’re sharing our experience of reclaiming escheated shareholdings and how escheatment can affect UK shareholders.
+In this blog, we’re sharing our experience of reclaiming escheated shareholdings and how escheatment can affect UK shareholders.

 Reclaiming escheated funds